Doxuno

 PROJECT SCHEDULE

 Subcontractor shall commence work on or about May 1, 2026.
-All work shall be substantially completed no later than October 31, 2026, subject to approved change orders and excusable delays as defined herein.
+All work shall be substantially completed no later than October 31, 2026, subject to approved change orders and excusable delays.
+Subcontractor shall maintain a schedule consistent with the GC’s overall project schedule, provide sufficient manpower, and notify the GC immediately of any circumstance that may cause delay.
+Persistent failure to maintain schedule may be deemed a material breach.

 4.